Access Point Latency Insights: Know Your Network Part 4

 In our last entry, we explored how WISP access point (AP) throughput rates compare across the AP market and different AP models.
 In this blog, we’ll again explore metrics related to APs, with a particular focus on latency.

 As a result of our analysis, the WISP AP latency insights that we derive will answer the following questions:

 - What amount of latency is incurred by APs across the market?

-AP Market Latency
+AP Latency Across the Market

 We’ll begin our exploration of latency with a broad analysis, looking at access points across the market.
-To accomplish this, we compiled data from the billions of metrics that Preseem compiles every day from WISPs across the globe.
-After examining Preseem’s data pool, we derived the results presented in the figure below.
+To accomplish this, we compiled data from the billions of metrics that Preseem ingests every day from WISPs across the globe.
+After examining Preseem’s data pool, we then derived the results presented in the figure below.

-Interestingly, the distribution of latency across all AP:s presents a peculiar pattern.
+Interestingly, the distribution of latency across all APs presents a peculiar pattern.
 Most access points deliver service with less than 100 ms of latency during peak times, yet a significant number in our study are over that benchmark.
 But what is a “good” latency value anyway?